SeismicSource/sourcespec/doc/index.rst

-SourceSpec is a collection of command line programs (written in Python) to determine earthquake source parameters (seismic moment :math:`M_0`, corner frequency :math:`f_c`) and the inelastic attenuation term (:math:`t^*`), from the modeling of waveform spectra.
+SourceSpec is a collection of command line programs (written in Python) to determine earthquake source parameters (seismic moment :math:`M_0`, corner frequency :math:`f_c`) and the inelastic attenuation term (:math:`t^*`), from the modeling of waveform displacement spectra.

 Other parameters (source radius :math:`r_0`, stress drop :math:`\Delta \sigma`) are computed from the inverted ones.
-The quality factor :math:`Q` is determined from :math:`t^*`.
+The quality factor :math:`Q_0` is determined from :math:`t^*`.

 As a bonus, local magnitude :math:`M_l` is computed as well.

 SourceSpec is composed of the following programs:

-* ``source_spec``: inverts the S-wave displacement spectra from station recordings of a single event.
+* ``source_spec``: inverts the P- or S-wave displacement spectra from station recordings of a single event.
 * ``ssp_residuals``: computes station residuals from ``source_spec`` output.
 * ``source_model``: direct spectral modelling.